The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 • Rider’s weight limit: 135kg (300lb)

-As always, I will be honest with you.
-HYPERs were my dream wheels because of their butterfly finish, and I bought them to form my own opinion after the YouTube hype.
+As always, I’ll be honest with you.
+HYPERs were my dream wheels because of their butterfly-weave finish.
+I decided to buy them after a lot of hype on YouTube in 2020 and 2021 to form my own opinion on them.

-NOTE: I reviewed HYPER 2020 wheels, but most of my conclusions also apply to HYPER 2023, which are lighter, stiffer, wider, and more expensive.
+NOTE: I originally tested the Winspace HYPER 2020, but most of my conclusions also apply to the HYPER 2023 and HYPER 2023 SE wheels, which are lighter, stiffer, wider, and more expensive.
+I have also recently tested the latest generation HYPER 3.

-HYPERs are not the lightest but not the heaviest carbon wheels out there.
+HYPERs are not the lightest or heaviest carbon wheels on the market.
 They are in the sweet spot, ensuring good momentum and acceptable weight for climbing.
+They also feel pretty rigid.

 One area HYPER could improve in future versions is their crosswind stability, which is good but not great.
-UPDATE: After testing HYPER SE 2023, which are 99% similar to HYPER 2023, I noticed a slight crosswind stability improvement over the previous generation.
+After testing HYPER SE 2023, which are 99% similar to HYPER 2023, I noticed a crosswind stability improvement over the previous generation.
+They could also be a bit wider to better suit 28mm and wider tires.

-They are stiff, effectively transferring energy from your pedal strokes.
-However, their stiffness makes them unsuitable for rough roads (unless you compensate with lower tire pressure).
-Otherwise, you won’t experience too much riding comfort.
+They are very stiff and efficiently transfer energy from the pedals to the forward motion.
+However, their stiffness makes them unsuitable for riding on rough roads (unless you compensate with lower tire pressure).

-You can choose between rim or disc brake options and various rim depths (D33, D45, D67).
-The front wheel is shallower than the rear wheel in the D45 and D67 options.
+On the HYPER 2023 you can choose between rim and disc brakes and different rim depths (D33, D45, D67).
+On the D45 and D67 variants, the front wheel is shallower than the rear.
+The HYPER 3 is now only available in the disc version.

-If you don’t like the butterfly rim finish, go for the HYPER SE 2023.
-I believe they provide better value for the money.
-Eventually, if you want lighter wheels at a similar price point, check out Elitewheels DRIVE wheels, which are even cheaper.
+If you want lighter wheels at a similar price point, check out Elitewheels DRIVE wheels, which are even cheaper.
 I also wrote a detailed HYPER vs. DRIVE comparison where you learn more.

 Use this Winspace discount code CYCLISTSHUB10 at winspace.cc or lunwheels.cc during checkout to get 10% OFF your purchase.
 Share this code via email.